 Buehler-Garcia told the Tucson Weekly before the election he’s not embarrassed to have received support from Rosemont executives and their allies in the community.
 “Why would they not support me?”
 Buehler-Garcia asks.
 “I work for them.
 They like me.
 They know I’m a business-friendly kind of guy.”
 Continue reading

 The Vancouver Sun, British Columbia’s most influential daily newspaper, is reporting Canada’s junior mining sector is in “survival mode” as falling metals prices, rising production costs and a lack of financing is threatening the future of many of the province’s 800 junior mining companies.

-Augusta Resource Corporation is taking steps to defend a possible hostile takeover as it continues to seek state and federal permits to construct the Rosemont open-pit copper mine in the Santa Rita Mountains on the Coronado National Forest southeast of Tucson.
+Among the junior mining companies based in Vancouver is Augusta Resource Corporation.
+Augusta’s subsidiary, Rosemont Copper Company, is seeking state and federal permits to construct the mile-wide, half-mile deep Rosemont open-pit copper mine in the Santa Rita Mountains on the Coronado National Forest southeast of Tucson.

 “Too few (junior mining companies) are in expansion mode and too many are in contraction mode now,” Mercator Minerals president Bruce McLeod said during a panel discussion according to the Sun’s Oct.
 17 story.
 “Given the lack of capital available for junior exploration companies, (the number of firms operating today) is not sustainable.”
 Continue reading